 Few things in this world are more perfect than the small, chocolatey squares we know as brownies.
-Whether they are fudgy or cakey, topped off with extras or doctored up with some add-ins, or served warm with a cold glass of milk they are an absolute joy.
+Whether they are fudgy or cakey, topped off with extras or doctored up with some add-ins, or served warm with a cold glass of milk a batch of brownies are an absolute joy.

 Many of us grew up making brownies exclusively from a box mix, myself included.
-I took that box so much for granted that it never even occurred to me that you could make them from scratch until much later in my life.
+I took the convenience of a boxed mix so much for granted that it never even occurred to me that you could make your own brownie mix until much later in my life.
 (Crazy, I know!)

 And even though the convenience of that handy dandy mix is still high up there on my list, sometimes, I simply don’t have a box stashed away.
 When the craving hits and I can’t think about anything else, I head straight to the pantry to make the magic happen from scratch.